Super Somebodies

 Bessy slid back in her seat, then thought out loud.
 “It would be a way to show my mother I haven’t given up on singing, but I’ll need to check with her,” she answered.

-“If your mother says OK, have her sign this permission slip, then bring it here Wednesday after school,” said Mrs. Zay as she handed Bessy a paper.
+“If your mother says OK, have her sign this permission form, then bring it here Wednesday after school,” said Mrs. Zay as she handed Bessy the form.

 After starting for the door, Bessy turned around with a question.
 “Can I ask you something?”